etesync/etebase-docs/docs/protocol-specs/introduction.md

 The Etebase protocol is purposefully very simple.
 Etebase uses existing, well-tested and industry standard encryption algorithms, and use them in the most standard way possible to avoid introducing any weaknesses in otherwise secure crypto systems.

 The client connects to the server using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) and then interacts with the server using a very simple [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).
+We provide an [OpenAPI](https://www.openapis.org/) interface description and an API explorer which can be accessed from [the server API docs](https://api.etebase.com/docs).

 This makes Etebase very easy to audit, get right, and implement.
 Making it a solid foundation.